mrmwiebe/mrmwiebe.github.io/content/trailers/severed-psx/index.md

 date:       2015-12-02
 params:
     img:    severed-thumbnail.jpg
+summary:    The hyper stylized dungeon crawling slash-em-up from the studio that brought you Guacamelee!
 ---

 {{< youtube cG5FyiK6Zm8 >}}

 The hyper stylized dungeon crawling slash-em-up from the studio that brought you Guacamelee!

 Take control of a one-armed heroine named Sasha, wielding a living sword on her journey through a nightmarish world in search of her family.